-Islam came to India from two different directions namely from the south in 712 CE in the wake of the Muslim conquest of Sindh and Punjab, and then onwards from the northwestern side as a result of invasions by the Central Asian conquerors.
+Islam came to India from two different directions, namely from the south in 712 CE in the wake of the Muslim conquest of Sindh and Punjab, and then onwards from the northwestern side as a result of invasions by the Central Asian conquerors.
 Consequently, over some time, there emerged a distinct Indian Muslim culture with a mixture of hardcore Islamic teachings as well as religiously sanctified local customs and traditions.
 Accordingly, Islam’s contributions to Pakistani culture can be seen in every aspect of its culture from two different perspectives.

 Wedding rites are a mixture of Islamic traditions and indigenous practices.
 For example, giving dowry to the daughter on marriage is a purely Islamic tradition.
-However, in certain regions of Pakistan, it is the bridegroom and his family who is responsible for the arrangement.
+However, in certain regions of Pakistan, it is the bridegroom and his family who are responsible for the arrangement.
 There are two explanations for the widespread prevalence of dowry in Pakistan.
-Firstly, it is considered as compensation for not giving her due share in inheritance.
+Firstly, it is considered compensation for not giving her due share of inheritance.
 Secondly, it is given as a genuine contribution from parents to ensure that their daughter lives comfortably in her new house.
 Whatever the justification, a purely Islamic tradition has become more of a social obligation than a need.

-Another relic of the past is the hierarchical system of social stratification (caste system) which we inherited from our indigenous Indian roots.
+Another relic of the past is the hierarchical system of social stratification (caste system), which we inherited from our indigenous Indian roots.
 Unfortunately, Muslims added their social stratification to this by declaring Says, the descendants of the Holy Prophet, as more equal than the equals.
-It has now permeated all facets of Pakistani society — social relations, economic dealings, political affiliations, voting patterns, and behaviour.
+It has now permeated all facets of Pakistani society—social relations, economic dealings, political affiliations, voting patterns, and behaviour.